This post contains affiliate links to products mentioned. For more information, please read my Disclosure Policy.

-Put first 9 ingredients in bread machine according to your machines instructions.
+Put first 9 ingredients in your bread machine according to your machine’s instructions.
 Use the dough setting and go do other things!

-When the dough is ready, divide it into two balls and roll into a flat disk.
+When the dough is ready and risen, divide it into two balls and roll each into a flat disk.

-Using a small pizza cutter, cut each disk into 8 wedges (or for smaller rolls…these are pretty large…do 4 smaller disks into 8 wedges).
+Using a small pizza cutter, cut each disk into 8 wedges (or if you would like to make smaller rolls…these are pretty large…create 4 smaller disks and cut each of them into 8 wedges).
 Brush the top of the dough with melted butter and roll it from the outside in, pressing the dough at the tip to seal.

 Kids in the Kitchen Tip: My 5-year-old did rolled out the dough (with a little help), brushed the butter and rolled up the rolls…she loved helping and made this recipe even easier for me!

 To freeze: place on a baking dish and place into the freezer until frozen then place into a plastic bag for storage.

 To thaw and cook: Place desired number of rolls onto a baking sheet and leave in a warm, dry place to thaw and rise for about 5 hours.
 Then bake at 350 degrees until golden brown.

 To bake immediately: preheat oven to 350 degrees and bake until golden brown.

 Brush tops of hot rolls with melted butter.